Walk in Boston # 2, the other North End, is a self-guided 2 miles tour in a quiet section of the North End.

 Otherwise (when the pathway under the Charlestown bridge is open again), keep following the Harborwalk.

-You’ll go under the Charlestown bridge and its interesting metal structure, see the Zakim bridge on your right and North station/TD Garden on your left.
+You’ll go under the new Charlestown bridge, see the Zakim bridge on your right and North station/TD Garden on your left.

 It’s easy to find your way to the station, but difficult to explain it, so trust what you see.